-Risk driver Description Potential impact Timeframe Direct/ Indirect Likelihood Magnitude of impact Estimated financial implications Management method Cost of management Stockland's integrated Annual Review and hold regular meetings with institutional investors.
-Changing consumer behaviour In some facets of Stockland's business, customers are increasingly engaged on sustainability issues, with growing expectations around the sustainability performance of assets.
+Risk driver Description Potential impact Timeframe Direct/ Indirect Likelihood Magnitude of impact Estimated financial implications Management method Cost of management expectations around the sustainability performance of assets.
 Some tenant groups, including government, have stated their intention to only occupy buildings that meet minimum sustainability (energy efficiency) requirements.
-If Stockland were to lower its focus on Reduced demand for goods/services 1 to 3 years Direct Likely Low Stockland could be impacted financially if our reputation for climate resilience was damaged and we were unable to attract tenants/customers to our assets.
+Our strong positive reputation depends on our consideration of climate risk when developing our assets.
+This positive reputation enlarges our customer base through recommendations and word of mouth, particularly in residential communities when residents refer friends and family to live in a attract tenants/customers to our assets.
 This risk will increase over time as other new buildings are developed with modern and efficient fixtures.
-It is difficult to estimate the exact financial impact of this risk as it would depend on the extent of the downturn in demand from tenants or customers.
-Ensure that all our assets have a minimal level of sustainability performance which ensures maximum benefit to our customers in terms of reduced operating cost/living costs and improved environmental performance.
-Continuous improvements and upgrades across our assets to ensure they maintain high level performance.
-Costs involved in design and development of assets in accordance with Green Star, and also costs involved in upgrading and refurbishing existing assets to ensure their enhanced sustainability performance.
-Consultant costs associated with our 5 Green Star asbuilt ratings in FY15 were approximately \$300,000.
+It is difficult to estimate the exact financial impact of this risk as it would depend on the extent of the downturn in demand from tenants or customers. maximum benefit to our customers in terms of reduced operating cost/living costs and improved environmental performance.
+Continuous improvements and upgrades are undertaken across our assets to ensure they maintain high level performance. refurbishing existing assets to ensure their enhanced sustainability performance.
+Consultant costs associated with our only Commercial Property Green Star Design rating (Harrisdale) in FY16 was approximately \$100,000.
 Management costs also include the costs of maintaining and upgrading our systems such as LED lighting and HVAC.
-In FY15, we
+In FY16, we spent approximately \$3.6 million in HVAC maintenance and \$7.8 million in replacing/upgrading out shopping centre HVAC systems and approximately \$1 million in upgrading to LED lighting systems.